 If you are not wearing a seat belt, the airbag will inflate toward the lower end of the range at 10-12 miles per hour.
 If you are wearing a seat belt, the airbag will inflate toward the higher end of the range at 16 miles per hour.

 The sensors also use the direction of the collision to determine when to deploy the airbags.
-Auto manufacturers orient the sensors to deploy the airbag in a front-end collision.
+Auto manufacturers orient the sensors to deploy the airbag in a head-on collision.

 This also means that the front airbag will usually not deploy in a side-impact or rear-end collision.
 But because of the direction of the collision, an airbag would not help much in these crashes anyway.